-- Written and linked with the permission of D. JOHNS & K. MCGRATH
+Written with the permission of D. JOHNS & K. MCGRATH

 Whenever you write a paper or give a presentation in which you use words, ideas, opinions or images that are from some other source, and are not your own original creations, you must give credit to the source.

 |When you are using or referring to somebody else’s words or ideas from a magazine, book, newspaper, song, TV program, movie, webpage, computer program, letter, advertisement, or any other medium.When you use information gained through interviewing another person.When you copy the exact words or a “unique phrase” from somewhere.When you reprint any diagrams, illustrations, charts, or pictures.When you use ideas others have given you in conversations or e-mail.||When you are writing your own experiences, your own observations, your own insights, your own thoughts, your own conclusions about a subject.When you are using “common knowledge” — folklore, common sense observations, shared information within your field of study or cultural group.When you are compiling generally accepted facts.When you are writing up your own experimental results.|

 WHEN IN DOUBT: CITE!